-Part B: Three Steps to Your Family's Care and Support Plan

-Step One: Achieving a SHARED ASSESSMENT of What's Needed
+Part A: Your Family Care and Support Plan Step One: Achieving a SHARED ASSESSMENT of What's Needed

-The Shared Assessment includes underlying health considerations, environmental considerations, what help is required, who is helping now, and when.
+The Shared Assessment includes underlying health and environmental considerations, as well as what help is required, who is helping now, and when they are helping.

 The best care and support arrangement starts with agreement about what's needed.
 This is not always easy!
 Families don't always see eye-to-eye, not only about what's needed and what's happening, but also about how much risk to take, like staying alone, driving, preparing meals, or bathing alone.
-By exchanging your Individual Tools, you have openly shared how you see things and where you stand.
+By sharing your Individual Tools, you have openly communicated how you see things and where you stand.
 That's an important start.